telliott99/smallprojects/security.md

 * I do not use Adobe Reader.
 I cannot caution you strongly enough against its use.

 * You must be certain that any app you do use can be trusted.
-If you enter a username and password for a bad actor, you are probably *pwned*, and there is no reliable recovery from that save following the first point above.* I use and highly recommend [LittleSnitch](https://www.obdev.at/products/littlesnitch/index.html), which monitors network connections.
+If you enter a username and password for a bad actor, you are probably *pwned*, and there is no reliable recovery from that save following the first option above.* I use and highly recommend [LittleSnitch](https://www.obdev.at/products/littlesnitch/index.html), which monitors network connections.
 I am careful not to allow connections that I don't know the reason for.* I am also currently evaluating [BlockBlock](https://objective-see.com/products/blockblock.html) from Objective-See, and they have a number of other innovative products.
+(I stopped using BlockBlock because it bricks macOS updates, and I keep forgetting to turn it off before starting an update).

 * I do not have Sharing enabled, and do not login in remotely.
-If you need such capabilities you should learn to `ssh`.
+If you need such capabilities you should learn to generate Public/Private key pairs and use `ssh`.

-* I do not use Word.
+* I do not use Word, Powerpoint or Excel.
 If you do, make sure Macros are disabled.
 #### Antivirus

 I do not have antivirus software running on my Mac.
 Most of the time AV is ineffective because the threat is new and they haven't caught up yet.
+It also phones home a lot and you have no idea what it's saying.

 I have occasionally scanned with [ClamXav](https://www.clamxav.com) and never found anything.